What is Being Done

-Over the past 6 years, Napa County has developed a more focused understanding of the geology that controls the occurrence and availability of groundwater and doubled the number and distribution of wells that it monitors.
-The County has constructed additional dedicated monitoring facilities in key locations designed specifically to provide data on the interactions between groundwater and surface water.
-Added groundwater quality monitoring is currently underway and also planned for the upcoming 2016-17 monitoring cycle.
+Over the past several years, Napa County has developed a more focused understanding of the geology that controls the occurrence and availability of groundwater.
+With this updated geologic information and with assistance from community members serving on the Groundwater Resources Advisory Committee, the County expanded the number and distribution of wells that it monitors to improve the understanding of groundwater resources countywide.
+Between 2011 and 2019 the number of County monitored wells has increased from 47 to 109.
+Part of the monitoring network expansion in recent years occurred through the construction of 10 dedicated monitoring wells at five sites in Napa Valley, designed specifically to provide data on the interactions between groundwater and surface water.

 Despite the recent monitoring network expansion, there are additional areas where data are lacking and additional wells are needed to fill data gaps.
 To request more information on options for including your well in the County’s monitoring program, please contact Jeff Sharp, Planning, Building and Environmental Services Department, at (707) 253-4417.